 The Club Sports Program promotes participation in a wide variety of activities, complementing the University’s Intramural Sports Program and Varsity Athletic Program.
-Sport Teams participate in extramural collegiate games and practice with or without the support of a recognized coach.
-Club Sports are designed to help students develop leadership, financial, and organizational management skills through the opportunity to create, organize, and run their own club.
+Sports Teams participate in extramural collegiate games and practice with or without the support of a recognized coach.
+Club Sports are designed to help students develop leadership, financial, and organizational management skills through the opportunity to create, organize, and run their own clubs.
 The club itself will determine the length and type of game schedule to participate in, as well as the amount of scheduled, organized practices.
 The Department of Intramurals provides advisement and administrative assistance to clubs, but the emphasis is placed on student leadership and involvement, with the success of each club dependent on the dedication and commitment of its student leaders and members.
-All Club Sports are required to adhere to the policies set forth by the Department of Intramurals & Club Sports as well as some policies set force by the Department of Student Activities.
+All Club Sports are required to adhere to the policies set forth by the Department of Intramurals & Club Sports as well as some policies set in force by the Department of Student Activities.

 Anyone interested in organizing a Club Sports Team can use this Checklist to get started.
 It outlines the steps necessary to start a new team.
 Student leaders for current club teams can use this form at the beginning of each semester: Club Sport Requirement for Current Teams

 The following is a list of responsibilities that the Department of Intramurals & Club Sports will use to assess each club team.
 In order to be considered in good standing, a club team must meet all criteria and guidelines set forth.